How To Tell If Your Seafood is Fresh - Nordic Catch

 Shellfish

-Shellfish like clams, mussels, and oysters have specific signs of freshness.
+Shellfish like clams, mussels, and oysters have specific signs of freshness:

-• Movement in Live Shellfish: Movement is a crucial sign of freshness for live shellfish like lobsters and crabs.
+• Movement in live shellfish: Movement is a crucial sign of freshness for live shellfish like lobsters and crabs.
 Fresh lobsters and crabs should show some movement, even if minimal.
 If the shellfish is entirely still, it may be dead and no longer safe to eat.

 Frequently Asked Questions